MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflows-teams.md

 ## Create a dataflow from the dataflows page

 In this example, you're going to load data from an Excel file that's located on OneDrive into Dataverse for Teams.
-You can follow this example with any other data source.

 1. Sign in to [Teams web version](https://teams.microsoft.com/), and then select the link for **Power Apps**.